Surface Finishing Guide

 What should buyers send before finishing quotation?

-Buyers should send drawings, photos, finish color, surface texture expectations, sample references, logo requirements, target market, quantity plan, packaging needs, and any appearance standard required by the brand or distributor.
+Buyers should send drawings, photos, product application, finish color, surface texture expectations, visible surface notes, internal component requirements, sample references, target market, quantity plan, packaging needs, and any appearance or treatment standard required by the project.

 Related HSX pages